2025 NASCAR Cup Series: Regular season

 Chase Briscoe won his third consecutive pole.
 Chris Buescher won the first stage.
 On lap 67, Alex Bowman hit the outside wall hard, sending out the red flag, and ending his day early.
 William Byron won the second stage.
-After an intense battle between Denny Hamlin, Ty Gibbs and Byron, involving clear air and fuel millage, Hamlin took the lead with 4 laps to go and won the race, days before his third child was born, and his first victory at Michigan since 2011.
+After an intense battle between Denny Hamlin, Ty Gibbs and Byron, involving clear air and fuel mileage, Hamlin took the lead with 4 laps to go and won the race, days before his third child was born, and his first victory at Michigan since 2011.